Companion Board

 The observed symptoms should go away immediately.
 If they do not, contact support@transportant.com, informing us what the symptoms are and what you have tried.

-This alert, like most, is calculated on a rolling average, so even after correcting the problem the alert will remain visible for a few days.
-However, by clicking through to the detail page, you can see if you have successfully fixed the problem.
+This alert, like most, is calculated on a rolling average, so even after correcting the problem the alert in the dashboard will remain visible for a few days.
+However, by clicking through to the detail page, you can use the dates reported to see if you have successfully fixed the problem.

 • Related Articles